-Estimate the interest earned on your investment using this calculator.
+Estimate the interest earned on a lump sum investment into a money market account using this calculator.
+In addition to displaying nominal returns, you can also calculate the impacts of income taxes and inflation on your nominal and real returns.
 Current market rates are shown directly under the calculator.

 If there is one common thread weaving its way through a review of investment markets during the past decade, it is across the board volatility.
 During the particularly unstable period, real estate investors learned the hard way, losing equity as property values plunged on the cusp of the recession.
 Stock market investors faced similar peril as domestic investments weakened, before a worldwide downturn that ultimately impacted foreign funds in similar ways.
 And while market growth erased losses for investors able to weather the storm, the current climate on Wall Street has many analysts predicting a major correction.

 As financial fortunes flounder, struggling investors seek safe refuge from the ups and downs, turning to conservative alternatives for growing investment returns.
 Traditionally, CDs, money markets, and bonds fit the bill, capable of trickling gains that may not be a fast track to wealth, yet still provide consistent returns.
 Today, high yield savings and checking accounts furnish additional avenues for investors striving to earn interest, while minimizing risk.

 Traditional investing balances risk by spreading holdings across various accounts.
 Stocks present the greatest amount of volatility, so cash savings are used to offset personal exposure to peaks and valleys experienced in the stock market.
 In fact, as investors face uncertainty, many lean heavily on savings accounts to protect themselves from losses.
 Unfortunately, yields are low for money parked in conservative accounts.